sganapavarapu1/interviews-dump/README.md

 2018 Aug: FB: did not get short listed for on-campus panel interview

-2018 Oct: Google: fell in exec-committe review, went back to pool for team matching
+2018 Oct: Google: fell short in last, but one step i.e. in exec-committee (comp-committee) review, went back to pool for team matching

 2019 Jan: Apple: offer made, but did not accept offer